Global stocks pause after coronavirus shakeout

 Some dealers cited a Wall Street Journal report on a possible vaccine as helping sentiment, though human tests of the drug are not due until the end of April and results not until July or August.

-Whatever the cause, E-Mini futures for the S&P 500 ESc1 bounced 0.7% to pare some of the steep 3.35% loss the cash index .SPX suffered overnight.
+Whatever the cause, E-Mini futures for the S&P 500 bounced 0.7% to pare some of the steep 3.35% loss the cash index suffered overnight.

-The VIX volatility index , also known as Wall Street’s “fear gauge”, fell 2.2 points to 22.8, away from highs not seen since January 2019 that it hit on Monday.
+The VIX volatility index, also known as Wall Street’s “fear gauge”, fell 2.2 points to 22.8, away from highs not seen since January 2019 that it hit on Monday.

-In Asia earlier, South Korea's hard-hit market .KS11 eked out a 0.6% rise and helped MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS fight back to flat.
+In Asia earlier, South Korea’s hard-hit market eked out a 0.6% rise and helped MSCI’s broadest index of Asia-Pacific shares outside Japan fight back to flat.

-Japan's Nikkei .N225 was down 3.4%, catching up with the global sell-off after having been shut on Monday, while Shanghai blue chips .CSI300 eased 1.6%.
+Japan’s Nikkei was down 3.4%, catching up with the global sell-off after having been shut on Monday, while Shanghai blue chips eased 1.6%.

 European and U.S. stocks have suffered their biggest loses since mid-2016 amid fears the coronavirus may be morphing into a pandemic that could cripple global supply chains and wreak far greater economic damage than first thought.